 - Previous, completed projects don’t qualify.
 However, ongoing restoration projects may be accepted.
 Please inquire.

 - It may be a personal or volunteer project.

 - if volunteering, you are encouraged to work with our many partners

-- if personal, you are encouraged to work with a mentor
+- if personal, you are encouraged to work with others and incorporate an outreach component.

 - It may be hands on or intellectual in nature.

 - an example of a “hands on” project includes documentation of success of a restored or new planting that you developed or were integral in developing

 - examples of intellectual projects include methods to influence others to embark on native projects, attempting to affect municipal regulations to accept native landscapes, or working on a project committee directly with Wild Ones

 - It will be summarized in a well-written, concise article submitted for publication in our newsletter containing a description of your project, how it incorporated program content, and include photos or other images that represent your work.